International assistance and training

 PPATK/AUSTRAC Partnership Program (PAPP)

-Under this program AUSTRAC has stationed two in-country mentors in the offices of PPATK in Jakarta.
-The program, which is funded by AusAID under the Government Partnerships Fund, commenced in June 2009 and is due for completion in December 2012.
+AUSTRAC has stationed two in-country mentors in the offices of PPATK in Jakarta.
+The program is funded until December 2015.

 Indonesian Alternative Remittance and Cash Couriers Program (IndoARCC)